This is a writeup for the retired Hack The Box Granny machine.

 # > background

-# We are in yay
+# We're in yay

 # but getsystem don't do nothing

-Metasploit is quite convenient.
+Metasploit is convenient.
 I don’t even have to pretend that I know how to hack Windows systems anymore:

 use post/multi/recon/local_exploit_suggester